brickbite/hide-youtube-progress/README.md

 When watching vods of matches, the video's duration is usually shown.
 This can be telling of the result, since video length can correlate to how close or one-sided the match was.
 By hiding info such as the progress bar and video duration, this extension brings the watching experience closer to that of a live stream.

-## Installing the extension
+## Building and Loading the extension in the browser

+Node is required to build the extension.
+Note: The minimum supported Node.js version to run webpack 5 is 10.13.0 (LTS)

+Running `yarn build:all` builds the extension into a dist directory, where it can then be loaded to the browser.

 ### Chrome:
 1. navigate to `chrome://extensions` - turn on developer mode at the top right
-2. `Load Unpacked`, select the /chrome directory
+2. `Load Unpacked`, select the `dist/chrome` directory

 ### Mozilla Firefox:
 1. navigate to `about:debugging#/runtime/this-firefox`
-2. `Load Temporary Add-on`, select the `manifest.json` file in the /firefox directory
+2. `Load Temporary Add-on`, select the `manifest.json` file in the `dist/firefox` directory

 ## Using the extension